What Is Childhood Apraxia Of Speech And How Does It Affect Children?

 What is childhood apraxia?

-Childhood apraxia of speech (CAS) is a speech disorder involving inaccurate movements of a child's speech muscles.
-However, it is not the muscles that are impacted by this condition but the brain.
+Childhood apraxia of speech (CAS), also known as developmental apraxia, is a speech disorder involving inaccurate movements of a child's speech muscles.
+This condition falls under the broader category of communication disorders and is specifically classified as a speech sound disorder.
+However, it’s not the muscles that are impacted by this condition – CAS affects the brain.

 A neurotypical brain formulates a plan to speak, commanding the speech muscles to move so words can be spoken.
-With CAS, there is miscommunication between the brain and the muscles, causing difficulty in formulating words.
-While many children develop some speech difficulty, CAS is uncommon.
-It affects approximately one in 1,000 children.
+With childhood apraxia of speech, there is miscommunication between the brain and the muscles, causing difficulty in formulating words.
+While many children develop some speech difficulty or have speech problems that interfere with functional communication, CAS is uncommon.
+It affects approximately one in 1,000 children

 How does childhood apraxia of speech work?

 To speak, messages must go from your brain to your mouth.
-These messages tell the muscles how and when to move to make sounds.
+These messages tell the muscles what movements are needed to make sounds.
 If your child has apraxia of speech, messages do not pass correctly.
-Your child might not be able to move their lips or tongue to say sounds, even though their muscles are not weak.
-In some cases, CAS causes a loss of speech.
+Your child might not be able to move their lips or tongue to say sounds, even though they are not experiencing muscle weakness.
+In some cases, children with CAS experience a loss of speech.

-A child with CAS has normal thoughts and may know what they want to say.
-As CAS is a problem with their brain getting their mouth muscles to move, it does not impact their intelligence or social skills.
+A child with CAS has normal thoughts and may know what they want to say along with the correct grammar to express their thoughts.
+As CAS is a problem with their brain getting their mouth muscles to move, it does not impact a child’s progress with intelligence or social skills.
 Other names for CAS are verbal dyspraxia or developmental apraxia.

 What are the symptoms of CAS?

-CAS has varying degrees of symptoms, and different children may struggle with different parts of speech.
+Childhood apraxia of speech symptoms can vary, and different children may struggle with different parts of speech.
 CAS can affect children before they learn to speak and can affect children past the toddler stage.

 Symptoms for children under three